 Qualified expats should not have any trouble finding a suitable job in the region.
 Most companies are looking for qualified and skilled workers, so that they could stay in business.
 This area used to be famous for agriculture, fishing and forestry, but they don’t contribute that much to the Gross State Product any more.
 Still, over 90% of Australia’s food is produced by Australian farmers.
 The service sector is also attracting skilled workers, while tourismis developing at a rapid pace.

 Being isolated from other cities, Perth had to develop a strong and reliable network of services necessary for its citizens.
-That means you will have no problem finding a good school for your kids, experienced dentists or a reliable mechanic in Perth.
+That means you will have no problem finding a good school for your kids.
+Dentists with experience or a reliable mechanic in Perth.
 Almost all neighbourhoods and suburbs feature all the necessary services that a person living here might need.

 Real estate and housing costs

 There is no denying that there is very strong competition for enjoyable and affordable housing in Perth.
 To rent a house or flat, you’ll need to provide evidence of your financial stability, such as your most recent tax return, bank information and residence permit.
 A reference letter from your previous landlord is a bonus.
-It’s not cheap to rent accommodation in Perth, but renting and buying costs have dropped.
-It is estimated that Perth’s properties are 27% overvalued, but that’s the current situation.
+It’s not cheap to rent accommodation in Perth, but renting and buying costs is dropping.
+It estimate that Perth’s properties are 27% overvalued, but that’s the current situation.
 Still, the forecast is positive and some corrections are expected.

 Cost of living